larunerdman/AUR_2021/AUR_2021_main.md

 permalink: /AUR_2021
 title: AUR 2021
 header1: Workshop Pages for Students
-header2: Exploratory Analysis of Biological Data using R 2020
+header2: Analysis of Biological Data using R 2021
 image: /site_images/CBW_R_icon.jpg
 keywords: R and its analysis tools, plot and visualize data, use R and its analysis tools
 description: Course covered for this workshop are broadly relevant for many areas of modern, quantitative biology such as flow cytometry, expression profile analysis, function prediction and more.